gooseberry/training/docs/exercises/jump-lunge.md

 !!! equipment "No equipment required for this exercise."

+--8<-- "standing.md"

 ## Instructions

-1. Stand in a lunge position with on leg forward, knee bent to 90 degrees and your thigh parallel to the floor.
+1. Jump to a lunge position with on leg forward, knee bent to 90 degrees and your thigh parallel to the floor.
 Your other knee should be in line with your back to form a straight line down as close to the floor as you can.
 2. Jump off the floor with both feet and switch your leg position mid-air to land in a lunge with the opposite leg forward.
-3. Repeat this movement for the duration of the exercise.

 ## Variations